scirate/scirate/README.markdown

 cp config/database.yml.ci config/database.yml
 ```

-Then, you can run the pre-reqs like so:
+Then, spin up all the servers,

 ```
-rake db:setup
-rake es:migrate
+docker-compose up -d
 ```

 From there, you can run the tests: